nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/docker-image/nuxeo-kubernetes-deployment.md

 You can deploy Nuxeo Platform using the [Nuxeo Helm Chart](https://github.com/nuxeo/nuxeo-helm-chart).
 This chart bootstraps a Nuxeo deployment on a Kubernetes cluster using the Helm package manager.

 {{#> callout type='note'}}
-The `nuxeo` chart is not production-ready by default.
-It suits for a development or staging environment such as preview.
+The `Nuxeo` chart is not production-ready by default.
+It is suitable for development, staging, or preview environment.
 {{/callout}}

 ## Useful External Resources